 It would be a small challenge to benchmark these SSDs properly and correctly though, because I suspect the controller is smart enough that it will throttle down the performance to keep everything nice and cool until then.

 Samsung, learned from Plextor and Toshiba, fortunately have acknowledged this potential problem in their NVMe SSDs before hand.
 Thus in order to avoid thermal issue for the 960 Pro, the fire department at Samsung HQ who are also experts in taking out fire caused by Galaxy S7 Edge, has integrated a few layers of copper undernearth the back label of the SSD.
 Don’t peel that shit off!
-If anxiety is taking over, buy the fidget cube instead.
-I got 4.
-Cured all cancers.
+If anxiety is taking over, watch this NSFW scene of Nathalie Emmanuel in Game of Thrones Season 7 instead.
+It’ll cure many cancers.

 Also you dear, on the other hand could further reduce the chance of performance throttle by proactively installing more fans for your rig.
 Like this.